 To make beef bone broth properly at home, it is very important to get organic grass-fed bones from your local farmers market.
-For making a chicken bone broth, you can first cook a whole chicken and then use the carcass and bones from the already cooked chicken. isn’t that a win-win with nothing going waste!
+You can get bones from your butcher.
+You can get beef bones, lamb bones or chicken bones.
+Whole Foods usually has it in a box in a freezer shelf in the frozen meats aisle.
+For making a chicken bone broth, you can alternatively also first cook a whole chicken and then use the carcass and bones from the already cooked chicken.
+Isn’t that a win-win with nothing going waste?

 Bone broth has been an important component of my healing diet as well.
 And here is how I cook my Bone Broth.
 There are lots of recipes out there showing how to make bone broth and everyone’s recipe is basically same with slight differences in the ingredients and spices/herbs used which consequently lead to slightly different flavors.
 I have been making bone broth for the last two years and just thought of posting my recipe now since my clients often ask me how I make it.
 So I thought of doing a video too.
 In the video I show using beef bones and I roast them first in the oven for a bit however that is not a necessary step and you can make the bone soup skipping this step too.